navaidzansari/CVE_Demo/README.md

 # CVE_Demo

 Hi,
-Hi, This is Muhammad Navaid Zafar Ansari, I have created this repository to maintain my CVE demos and give the fix recommendation to those people who want to use these applications where I found the vulnerabilities.
+This is Muhammad Navaid Zafar Ansari, I have created this repository to maintain my CVE demos and give the fix recommendation to those people who want to use these applications where I found the vulnerabilities.

 ### Disclaimer:
 All the demo's are created only for educational purpose, Do testing your own systems for these vulnerabilities and cannot be used for law violation or personal gain.